wojciechz/learning_to_execute/README.md

 Moreover, the command

     torch data.lua

-verifies that training data is correct, by evaluating 1000 samples with a python interpreter (python2.7 is required).
+verifies that training data is correct by evaluating 1000 samples with a python interpreter (python2.7 is required).